-Moreover, Elastiq is the only product that currently offers a sign-up reward: get either $50 or $100 of credits you can withdraw as cash, on top of 0.5% of your initial premium in credits you can use towards another insurance policy if you use my code R161521.
-It is really an attractive deal for what is a very good product, and this will last until 31st July 2020.
+Get 0.5% of your initial premium in credits you can use towards another insurance policy if you use my code R161521.
+A decent deal for what is a very good product.

 Please leave a comment, or join the conversation at our Telegram group.
 Subscribe to the channel so you can be updated when more of such products are launched.

 Keep up to date on the best cashback/mile cards, savings accounts, attractive deals, and more tips to maximise your financial wellbeing by subscribing to my Telegram channel.
 You can also ask questions in the chat!